 Master of science (2 year) Full time

 The world’s population is expected to increase, and this will challenge current global food production and agriculture systems.
-Are your interested in animal nutrition, breeding, genetics, ethology and animal welfare?
+Are your interested in animal nutrition, feed technology, breeding, genetics, ethology and animal welfare?

 Then a Master in Animal Science at NMBU might be something for you.

-A two-year Master in Animal Science degree focus on the biology of production animals within the areas of nutrition, breeding, genetics, ethology, animal husbandry and welfare.
+A two-year Master in Animal Science degree focus on the biology of production animals within the areas of nutrition, feed technology, breeding, genetics, ethology, animal husbandry and welfare.

 The goal is to train students to be able to solve current and future challenges related to animal science in a national and global context.